Giully314/Gargantua/README.md

 A 2d game engine for my personal game that i want to develop.
 This is my first real project in C++ and my first engine.
 Note on c++20: i want to use c++20 because i like the way the c++ is evolving.
-(04/01/2022) Unfortunately i can't use modules because visual studio has real big problems with intellisense and other bugs between modules; premake has other bugs that make impossible to import another module (i don't know why).
+(04/01/2022) Unfortunately i can't use modules because visual studio has real big problems with intellisense; premake has other bugs that make impossible to import another module (i don't know why, maybe changes some config).
 I'm really sorry about this because i'm excited about how code structure changes with modules.

 Note: i wanted to use only opengl and glfw since the beginning of the project so most of the class are not abstract (for the API definition); the only platform supported is
 Windows with opengl and glfw.